-Due to the security situation at the US Air Force Academy (USAFA) and trail damage from recent rains, the marathon course through the academy is closed and will not reopen prior to race day.
-Therefore, we are forced to switch to an alternate marathon course which stays south of USAFA.
+Due to the security situation at the US Air Force Academy (USAFA) and trail damage from spring rains, the marathon course through the academy was closed.
+The alternate marathon course was used, which stays south of USAFA.
 All races were still on the American Discovery Trail and started and finished at America The Beautiful (ATB) Park in downtown Colorado Springs.
-Look for a new course map and race information updates on the website in early August.
-We sincerely apologize for this late change but the situation is really out of our control.
-We look forward to seeing you on Labor Day!!!!
+We sincerely apologize for this change.
+We hope that our usual course for the marathon starting at Palmer Lake will be available for Labor Day, 2016.

 Registration for the ADTM 2016 events will open at active.com on March 1, 2016.

 The 2016 events will include:

 - The Half Marathon

 Looking forward to seeing you on Labor Day, 2016!

 Welcome!
 Thank you for your interest and support of the American Discovery Trail Races, where all proceeds benefit non-profit organizations, including local running events and the stewardship of local trails, open spaces and parks.
 For more information visit www.trailsandopenspaces.org or www.pprrun.org.
 We have celebrated fourteen years of successful Labor Day races and are proud to present the 15th annual Marathon events in 2015.
 Our Marathon is normally a certified point-to-point course that offers a beautiful view of the Pikes Peak region.

 ADTM welcomed back Team World Vision for the 2015 races!
 Team World Vision is running for clean water in Africa.
 To learn more about Team World Vision, visit their ADT website.